[ aws . cognito-idp ]

 [--no-cli-auto-prompt]

-The user pool ID for the user pool where you want to update user attributes.
+The ID of the user pool where you want to update user attributes.

 An array of name-value pairs representing user attributes.